25 Hidden iPhone Hacks You Never Knew About

 Get more storage space

 Storage space is a hot commodity for the average iPhone user.
 To make the most of yours, hold down the “power” button, wait until you see the option to slide and power off your phone, and then hold down the “home” button.
 Doing so will clean out your phone’s RAM, which reduces the amount of space your apps might be taking up.
+This is just one of the many iPhone tricks that make your life so much easier.

 Siri is no fool, but she’s not foolproof, either.
 If she says something wrong—such as a name or address—you can correct her.
 Respond with “That’s not how you pronounce…” and Siri will ask for the correct pronunciation.
 Once you give it to her, she will repeat it back to you to make sure she’s got it right.
 Siri isn’t a one-trick pony, though.
 Here’s how to get her to crack a few jokes.